 Eat when you want to eat, drink when you want to drink, stop for lots of cappuccinos and take lefts instead of rights.
 Don’t make the first day about rushing to see every single site but make it about experiencing and feeling the entire city.

-To be honest once you see some of the big stuff… you’ll have felt silly for rushing around to see every smaller thing, which will be marginalized as well.
-You probably will decide that sprinting to see a certain museum isn’t really worth it as much as strolling around exploring is.
+To be honest once you see some of the big stuff… you’ll have felt silly for rushing around to see every small thing, which will be marginalized as well once you see the amazing stuff.
+You probably will decide that sprinting to see a certain museum isn’t really worth it as much as strolling around and exploring is.

 2. Don’t go To Rome in the Summer